smaTc/RemotePlayDetached/README.md

 1. Download a donor game for Remote Play on Steam (search on YouTube if you need help).
 2. Delete or move the files in the folder of that game (you can just create a subfolder so you can still launch that game from RPD), but remember the original name of the main binary (file extension included!).
 3. Copy the RPD binary into the folder and rename it to the name of the original binary.

+### Linux only
+* Instead of doing the installation as stated above you can use the launch options to point directly to the RPD binary
+* To do this add `/path/to/RPD_binary # %command%`

 Remember to set execute permissions on Linux!
 Now just launch the original game in Steam and enjoy.